ocervell/EasyAP/README.md

 **1. Initial configuration**

 `source configure`
-* exports a global variable in your ~/.bashrc file.
+* exports a global variable in your `~/.bashrc` file.
-* installs all necessary tools using apt-get install.
+* installs all necessary tools using `apt-get install` (wget, curl, aircrack-ng suite, wireshark).

 **2. Play with the scripts**

-* In the 'scripts' folder, you will find shell scripts that will make your life easy.
+* In the `scripts` folder, you will find shell scripts that will make your life easy.
-* Scripts behaviour is detailed in 'manual.txt' file, along with instructions and useful commands.
+* Scripts behaviour is detailed in `manual.txt` file, along with instructions and useful commands.

 ##**Project Tree**